I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 I’m stood in front of the Royal Station Hotel on a Friday evening.
 I’m stood next to Philip Larkin too – in tall statue form.

-After a little under two years away in Greece, we have returned to finish an uncompleted journey that had laid, just on the edge of vision, a nagging thought, while we had made a new life for ourselves thousands of miles away in a country on the very southern edge of the continent.
+After a little under two years away in Greece, we have returned to finish the uncompleted journey that had laid, just on the edge of vision, a nagging thought, while we had made a new life for ourselves thousands of miles away in a country on the very southern edge of the continent.

 We’re going to pick it up again, from Hull.